naufalazim/naufalazim/README.md

 - 🌱 Developing system for learn and fun.

-- 👾 Interest in software development and cyber-security.
+- 👾 Interest in software web and mobile app development, machine learning, IOT and cyber-security.

 - 📦 Love to create side-project!